LagoVista/docs/guides/planner/description.md

 **_Recommendation:_**

 _You will get better benefit from the tutorials , if you have a "manual" and/or other information of a sensor and/or actuator (devices) available._

+In this Guide step, we are going to walk through some of the basic fields

+**Used for**
+After your message comes from the device, it is handed off to the Planner.
+The Planner is then responsible for using its Device-ID and Message-ID parsers for mapping the contents of a message for a particular device configuration to a route in order to perform additional processing.